prb28/m68k-instructions-documentation/muls_mulu.md

 and destination are 16-bit word values and the destination result is a 32-bit longword.
-The product is therefore a correct product and is not truncated. `MULU` performs multiplication with unsigned values and `MULS` performs multiplication with twoís complement values.
+The product is therefore a correct product and is not truncated. `MULU` performs multiplication with unsigned values and `MULS` performs multiplication with two's complement values.

 ## Application